A Mighty Fortress

 Muhlenberg was inspired by Patrick Henry's famous speech |

-Life in Virginia connected John Peter with many of the influential figures who would drive the colony toward rebellion, chief among them Patrick Henry.
-Muhlenberg supported the ideals of liberty and often preached about them, putting him at odds with his brother, Frederick Augustus, who was also a pastor at Christ Lutheran Church in New York City.
-The two exchanged increasingly heated correspondence as the rebellion approached.
+Life in Virginia connected John Peter with many influential figures who would lead the colony toward rebellion, with Patrick Henry among the most prominent.
+Muhlenberg supported the ideals of liberty and often preached about them, which put him at odds with his brother, Frederick Augustus, who was also a pastor at Christ Lutheran Church in New York City.
+The two exchanged increasingly heated letters as the rebellion drew near.

 ![]() |